nhsd-exeter/dos-integration/README.md

     make macos-setup

 There are essential configuration options that **must** be set before proceeding any further.
-As a minimum the following command will ensure that tooling like `docker` and `git` are going to operate as expected, including local secret scanning and code formatting are enabled
+As a minimum the following command will ensure that tooling like `docker` and `git` are going to operate as expected, including local secret scanning and code formatting are enabled.
+Make sure you have `tx-mfa` into non-prod first before running `make setup`

     make setup